dmanzer2/Next-Tailwind-Style-Guide/COLOR_PALETTE.md

-# Build and Bloom Color Palette
+# Color Palette Guide

+This guide demonstrates the color system for your design system.
+The colors below are examples that can be easily customized to match your brand.

 ## Brand Colors